Improving convergence of volume penalised fluid-solid interactions: Flow past a rotating cylinder: Moving objects in 2D

-This also motivates investigation of extrapolated calculations in \cref{fig:oscillation-u-errors}.
-Two extrapolations were performed for each mask, using consecutive values of $\eta_0,\eta_1$, and $\eta_1,\eta_2$.
-No performance improvement is observed for the standard discontinuous mask.
-This is expected -- the leading order $\O(\eps)$ displacement length implies a standard mask does not possess the $\O(\eta)$ convergence required to apply successful Richardson extrapolation.
-However marked improvements are observed for extrapolations of the \emph{optimized} masks.
-Extrapolation using $\eta_0 = 10^{-2}$ and $\eta_1^{-3}$ is able to achieve an accuracy commensurate with $\eta_2 = 10^{-4}$, and extrapolation using $\eta_1$ and $\eta_2$ is almost two orders of magnitude more accurate than for $\eta_2$ alone.
-The reduction in $\E_\infty$ by two orders of magnitude (from $\approx \num{3e-3}$ to $\num{3e-5}$) implies $\O(\eta^2)$ convergence for Richardson extrapolations of optimal masks.
-This is a massive performance boost.
-By running a smaller second simulation in tandem with the first, it is possible to improve the convergence to $\O(\eta^2) \propto \O(\eps^4)$, implying the \emph{computational effort} to halve the error is only $2^{(D+2)/4}$ in $D$ dimensions -- It only takes twice the effort to halve the error in two dimensions, and slightly more than that in three dimensions, {vastly} more efficient than the 16 and 32 times scaling for the uncorrected volume penalty mask.
-We note that this extrapolation is here performed as a post-processing procedure, but could equally be calculated {during} a simulation run.
-The inherent Lyapunov time scale of chaotic fluid flows would require reinitializing each simulation over this order of time steps to prevent the two simulations drifting out of synchronization.
+This motivates the extrapolated calculations in \cref{fig:oscillation-u-errors}.
+Extrapolations of consecutive values of $\eta$ were performed for each mask.
+No improvement is observed for the standard discontinuous mask, as expected from the $\O(\eps)$ displacement length error.
+However extrapolation is very effective for {optimised} masks.
+Extrapolation using $\eta_0 = 10^{-2}$ and $\eta_1^{-3}$ performs similarly to $\eta_2 = 10^{-4}$, and extrapolation from $\eta_1$ and $\eta_2$ is almost two orders of magnitude more accurate than $\eta_2$ alone.
+This shows $\O(\eta^2)$ convergence for Richardson extrapolations of optimal masks, a massive performance boost.
+By running a smaller second simulation in tandem with the first, it is possible to improve convergence to $\O(\eta^2) \propto \O(\eps^4)$, implying only twice the effort to halve the error in 2D, and slightly more in 3D, {vastly} more efficient than the 16 and 32-fold increases for uncorrected masks.
+This extrapolation is performed post simulation, but could be calculated {during} a run.
+The Lyapunov time of chaotic fluid flows would require reinitializing each simulation over this time scale to prevent desynchronisation.